Gift Ideas for Boomers: Thoughtful Presents for the Generation

 Home Decor

-For instance, I always let Carrie know how much I’m going to need a new desk calendar.
-It’s something I use daily, and I’m always pleased when I receive one as a gift.
-It makes shopping easier for her, and we both benefit)))
+That said, there are always exceptions.
+For example, I always remind Carrie that I’ll need a new desk calendar.
+It’s something I use daily, and I’m always happy to receive one — it makes shopping easier for her, and we both win.

-As we age (insert eye roll here), we tend to get chilly just sitting around!
-Even in the summertime, you’ll find us at night watching TV with a throw.
-Are we the only ones who turn the air down, and cover up to watch tv?
-Admit it…
+And let’s talk about throws — you really can’t have too many.
+As we age 🙄, we tend to get chilly just sitting around!
+Even in summer, you’ll find us wrapped up on the couch watching TV.
+Are we the only ones who turn the air down and cover up to watch a movie?
+Go on, admit it…

 Candles